 Description: Explore the collaboration between a dietitian and pharmacist focusing on people with HIV with elevated HbA1c (>9%), and how it may lead to improved diabetes markers.
-This session outlines a personalized approach using medication management and nutrition counseling, that aligns with 2023 ADA Diabetes Standards of Care to improve HbA1c goals.
+This session outlines a personalized approach using medication

 - Describe evidence-based replicable interventions for reducing HbA1C levels in people with HIV with diabetes. - Understand how to integrate medication management and nutritional counseling in a collaborative practice model in a RWHAP clinic. - Discuss best practices to tailor interventions based on ADA Diabetes Standards of Care, focusing for individual HbA1C goals.